jlangch/venice/doc/readme/execute-scripts.md

 ```

 *Note:* the command line args are only available when executing a script
 in the ways shown above.
-For security reasons the command line args are
+The command line args are not available in the REPL
-not available in the REPL and with embedding Venice in Java!
+and for security reasons they are not available with embedding Venice in Java!